ibm-cloud-docs/cis/known-limitations.md

 The following information describes some limitations when working with {{site.data.keyword.cis_full}} ({{site.data.keyword.cis_short_notm}}), as well as some suggested courses of action to improve your experience.
 {: shortdesc}

- * We recommend using Chrome.
+ * It is recommended that you use Chrome.

  * The free trial plan is limited to one instance per account.
 After you create a resource instance and add a domain to it, you are not allowed to add new resource instances for CIS.
 This restriction is enforced even if you delete a trial domain and then attempt to add a domain again to the same resource instance.
 You'll encounter an error if you attempt to do so.